bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 ![The same scene with a depth texture](parallax_mapping_depth.jpg)

 We eliminated the noise!
-The ambient light color (blue) is also much more visible on the brick sides.
 There is also that sweet 3D feel reminiscent of 90's games pre-rendered cinematic sequences.

-Notice how, without parallax mapping, we always see both the shaded and lighted sides of the ridge between bricks.
-And how, with parallax mapping, the lighted side of the ridge is only visible for the lower bricks.
+So what's going on, why does parallax mapping eliminate the ugly specular lights on the wall?

 This is because parallax mapping insets the ridges between bricks, so that they are occluded by the bricks themselves.